tharunreddy526/My-Portfolio/README.md

 # My-Portfolio
 Responsive Portfolio Website

-Build My personal portfolio website that is responsive and showcases My skills, projects, and contact information.
+I created a dynamic personal portfolio website that beautifully showcases my skills, projects, and contact info, all designed with HTML, CSS, and JavaScript.
+I'm really proud of it!